Starting a New Club

 8. Communication Plan - Internal and External

 It is extremely important that there be established means of communication between the leadership of the club and its members.
 Develop a plan to communicate with your members via e-newsletters, updated website, social media, bulletin boards at your home facility, phone trees, etc. It is also essential that you also establish a good working relationship with the media that are responsible for covering your local area.

 A strong figure skating club is a direct result of the quality of professional coaches and instructors associated with it.
 Most important, your staff must follow all coaching requirements set forth by U.S. Figure Skating, qualified, well trained and an asset to your club.
 There are many different ways to establish a strong working relationship with your coaching staff.
 Staying current on all coaching regulations will help ensure your success.
 To find more specific information on hiring and working with your coaching staff, please visit the Coaches area of the website.

 10. Strong Rink Relations

 One of the most essential components of any successful club operation is the ability to work well with your local rink.
 The relationship that the club is able to develop with the rink is a true partnership and should be approached this way.
 Each rink operation will be different and offer unique opportunities.
-Some rinks will rent the ice to the club and let the club operate figure skating and possibly even the Basic Skills program.
-Other rinks will operate their own figure skating and Basic Skills sessions, allowing the club to conduct the test sessions and competitions.
+Some rinks will rent the ice to the club and let the club operate figure skating and possibly even Learn to Skate USA.
+Other rinks will operate their own figure skating and Learn to Skate USA sessions, allowing the club to conduct the test sessions and competitions.
 It is the option of the rink manager to decide which operation they select.
 Either way, the club and the rink need to establish a positive working relationship.
 Both methods of operation can work well for the club, provided there is a good relationship.